BestTimesToVisit.com Logo

 Frequently Asked Questions

-What's the best time of year to visit Virginia Beach for pleasant weather and fewer crowds?
+When's the absolute best time to visit Virginia Beach if I want great weather but fewer crowds?

-Are there any unique local customs or events I should be aware of during my trip?
+Are there any unique local events or festivals I should try to catch?

-What's the best way to get around Virginia Beach, especially if I don't have a car?
+What's the best way to get around Virginia Beach without a car?

 Ready to Plan Your Trip?